chadmayfield/sysinfo/README.md

-# sysinfo
+#sysinfo

 Quickly gather system information and print it in an easy to consume format

 ## Description

 Show system information for various OSes, including load, uptime, cpu information, docker version and running containers, and network information.
-When used with the `--connections` option it will show all established connections with hostname if possible.
+When used with the `--connections` option it will show all established connections with domain if possible.

 (Works with: macOS, RHEL, CentOS, Ubuntu, Debian)